cool-mcu/cetalib/docs/ceta-iot-robot/joystick.md

 <img src="../../assets/joystick-system.png?raw=true">

-After uploading your joystick enabled sketch to the robot, it will start a dedicated WiFi Access Point having the following Network SSID:
+After uploading your joystick enabled sketch to the robot, it will start a dedicated WiFi Access Point having the following Network SSID, depending on robot type:

 * "XRP_abcd", or
 * "XRPBeta_abcd", or